 Not only will you be moving your organization toward a brighter future, you’ll be laying the groundwork for future change-making—a playbook you’ll be proud to wield when it’s time for a new strategy.

-To learn more, we invite you to check out The Strategy Activation Playbook: A Practical Approach to Bringing Your Strategies to Life, now available for sale at Amazon and through the XPLANE store.
+To learn more, we invite you to check out The Strategy Activation Playbook: A Practical Approach to Bringing Your Strategies to Life, now available for purchase through the XPLANE store.

 Additional Resources